Melissa McCarthy: 2011–2017: Sitcom and film stardom

-On September 20, 2010, McCarthy was cast in a leading role on the CBS sitcom Mike & Molly.
-In 2011, McCarthy had a breakout performance in the comedy movie Bridesmaids alongside Kristen Wiig, Maya Rudolph, Rose Byrne, Wendi McLendon-Covey and Ellie Kemper.
-McCarthy received an Academy Award nomination for her performance.
-In fall 2011, after achieving fame from Bridesmaids, she received her first Emmy Award for Outstanding Lead Actress in a Comedy Series for her role on Mike & Molly.
+One of McCarthy's most memorable scenes in Bridesmaids was improvised, according to director Paul Feig.
+In fall 2011, after achieving fame from Bridesmaids, she received her first Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role on Mike & Molly.

 In June 2011, she hosted the Women in Film Crystal + Lucy Awards.
-McCarthy later had supporting roles in This Is 40 (2012), the spinoff to Judd Apatow's film Knocked Up, and The Hangover Part III (2013).
 She was invited to join the Academy of Motion Picture Arts and Sciences in June 2012 along with 175 others.
 McCarthy hosted Saturday Night Live on October 1, 2011, April 6, 2013, February 1, 2014, February 13, 2016, and May 12, 2017.
 She was nominated five times for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her appearances on the television show from 2011 to 2017, winning in 2017.
+In 2011, McCarthy produced a CBS pilot which starred her husband, Ben Falcone.
+After her Bridesmaids breakout, McCarthy had supporting roles in the comedy films This Is 40 (2012), the spinoff to Judd Apatow's film Knocked Up, and The Hangover Part III (2013).